-A. SOL Reform Identifies Hidden Child Predators and Institutions that Endanger Children public.
+A. SOL Reform Identifies Hidden Child Predators and Institutions that Endanger Children

+It is in society's best interest to have sex abuse survivors identify hidden child predators to the public-whenever the survivor is ready.
+The decades before public disclosure give perpetrators and institutions wide latitude to suppress the truth to the detriment of children, parents, and the public.
 Some predators abuse a high number of victims and continue abusing children well into their elderly years.
 For example, one study found that 7% of offenders sampled committed offenses against 41 to 450 children, and the highest time between offense to conviction was 36 years.
-SOL reform helps protect Florida's children by identifying sexual predators in our midst.
-By extending, eliminating, and reviving short restrictive SOLs, especially allowing claims for past abuse to be brought to court, hidden predators are brought into the light and are prevented from further abusing more children in Florida.
+SOL reform helps protect Missouri's children by identifying sexual predators in our midst.
+By extending, eliminating, and reviving short restrictive SOLs, especially allowing claims for past abuse to be brought to court, hidden predators are brought into the light and are prevented from further abusing more children in Missouri.